audrow/audrow-blog.github.io/source/_posts/visualizing-cash-flow.md

 excerpt: |
   <br>
   It is hard to prioritize when you don't have the full picture.
-  One area where this is true for me has been my cash flow.
 date: 2021-01-07 21:44:44
 toc: false
 ---